bfGraph/STGraph/docs/source/tutorials/gcn_cora.rst

 2. Load the Cora dataset provided by STGraph.
 3. Train and evaluate the GCN model for node classification task on the GPU.

+You can find the entire source code for this tutorial under the ``tutorials`` directory in our GitHub `repo <https://github.com/bfGraph/STGraph/tree/main/tutorials>`_

 The Task At Hand
 ----------------